zeroc-ice/ice-demos/java/Ice/serialize/README.md

-This demo illustrates how to transfer serializable Java classes with Ice.
+This demo illustrates how to transfer [serializable Java classes][1] with Ice.

 The Java classes are transferred as byte sequences by Ice.
 It was